 “Jesse,” a long-term Whitman-Walker patient, enrolled in MORE.
 He had a history of drug use and had completed a term at Bridgeback, a drug rehabilitation program, ten years ago.
 He was referred to MORE by one of Whitman-Walker’s care navigators after his HIV medication adherence and attendance to visits started to slip.
 The MORE team learned that the patient had struggled with depression to the point of considering suicide.
 In his first MORE visit, the team had to call emergency mental health crisis support for the patient who admitted to having a plan to harm himself.
 At his next follow-up visit, he agreed to a mental health intake so long as his new MORE care navigator came with him.
 The MORE team has been involved in his care for a number of months now, and they have seen the patient come out of his shell.
 He no longer carries himself with sadness or lack of confidence.
 He attends his therapy appointments, and has committed to realistic health goals for himself.
 He is on his way to being undetectable again and will soon celebrate 11 years of sobriety.

 In summer 2018, MORE transitioned from a Washington AIDS Partnership initiative to a Whitman-Walker Health program.

-This initiative is made possible with funding from the Bristol-Myers Squibb Foundation and the M•A•C AIDS Fund.
-MORE’s evaluation efforts are funded in part by the Government of the District of Columbia, Department of Health, HIV/AIDS, Hepatitis, STD, and TB Administration.
+The MORE initiative was made possible with funding from the Bristol-Myers Squibb Foundation and the M•A•C AIDS Fund.
+MORE’s evaluation efforts were funded in part by the Government of the District of Columbia, Department of Health, HIV/AIDS, Hepatitis, STD, and TB Administration.